Dr. Katz, Professional Therapist: Season 5 (1998)

+Season 6 (1999–2002)

 Critical reception

 Season 2 has a score of 81 on Metacritic, based on 6 reviews.
 The show has won 5 awards, including a Peabody Award and a Daytime Emmy.
 In 2015, PopMatters asserted that the show was "Still Wise and Just As Funny" as it was when it first aired.
-In 2016 Jonathan Katz noted "Dr. Katz has such a loyal fan base, even now."
+In 2016, Jonathan Katz noted "Dr. Katz has such a loyal fan base, even now."

 Home media

+There were also several VHS releases of series episodes.